nabmilbai/al-vsc-prompts/al-docs-code.prompt.md

 - Analyze each file for testable procedures
 - Generate tests for all procedures found

-## Code to test
+## What to document
-Focus on: [Provided code text, file path, or folder path here]
+Focus on provided text, code, direct file path, or folder path with multiple files that follows.